 Herzl's life was not easy.
 He experienced personal hardship, illness, and countless setbacks.
 At times, his diaries capture his sadness and despair.
 Yet what stands out is Herzl's confidence, hopefulness, and exhilaration over the achievements of the Zionist movement.
-These private reflections are a crucial window into Herzl's mind and personality.
-They reveal an intensely passionate man who became a Jewish leader, a political visionary, and a great Zionist statesman.
+These private reflections are a crucial window into the mind and personality of a man who was at once a passionate Jewish leader, a political visionary, and a great Zionist statesman.